C2SM/roms_ethz/src/Documentation/README_WENO.txt

 In this file there is an implementation of a WENO 5th order, WENO 3rd order and a upstream 2nd order function to compute the flux.

-flux5_weno : This function computes tracer reconstruction at the grid cell's left edge (u-point i − 1/2 or v-point j − 1/2) using the WENO5 procedure
+flux5_weno : This function computes tracer reconstruction at the grid cell's left edge (u-point i-1/2 or v-point j-1/2) using the WENO5 procedure

 flux3_weno : this function computes the same quantity except it uses the WENO3 procedure.